List of Good Trouble characters: Benjamin

-Dustin Ingram
+Alex Wood

 Alex Wood (portrayed by Dustin Ingram; seasons 1-2, guest season 3) is Mariana's co-worker at Speckulate.

 Raj Patil

-Raj Patil (portrayed by Dhruv Uday Singh; seasons 1-3) is Mariana's co-worker at Speckulate and later boyfriend.
+Raj Patil (portrayed by Dhruv Uday Singh; seasons 1-3; guest season 5) is Mariana's co-worker at Speckulate and later boyfriend.

 Sam Higgins

 Sam Higgins (portrayed by Max Cutler; seasons 1-2, guest season 3) is Mariana's co-worker at Speckulate.

 Bryan

 Bryan (portrayed by Michael Galante; season 1) is an event planner at the Standard Hotel who is gay.

 Casey Pierce

 Casey Pierce (portrayed by Chloe Wepper; seasons 1-2) is a software engineer at Speckulate.

 Angela Miller

 Angela Miller (portrayed by Heather Mazur; seasons 1–2) is the head of HR at Speckulate.

 Josh Mandela

 Josh Mandela (portrayed by Charlie Bodin; season 1) is a sexist.

 Sandra Thompson

 Sandra Thompson (portrayed by Nicki Micheaux; season 1, guest season 2) is a political activist.

 Sumi Liu

 Sumi Liu (portrayed by Kara Wang; seasons 1-4) is Alice's ex-girlfriend and now best friend.